huaxing-yuan/smsc-simulator/readme.md

  - All modifications of code must ensure that the code is aimed to running on Hummingbird Test Framework.

  You must not:
- - Grab the source code, use any part of them to build another software instead of using Hummingbird Test Framework
   - Sell this extension to a 3rd party person or organization
+  - Doing anything with the binary / source code with another software than Hummingbird / Hummingbird Test Framework

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.